 DMF_[ModuleName]_ModuleD0Entry(

 _In_ DMFMODULE DmfModule,

-_In_ WDF_POWER_DEVICE_STATE PreviousState);
+_In_ WDF_POWER_DEVICE_STATE PreviousState)

 DMF calls this callback for every instantiated Module when the Client Driver receives the EvtDeviceD0Entry callback if the Module supports this callback.
 The Module supports this callback when it needs to perform operations when the underlying device this Module supports is powered up.